novaeslucas/novaeslucas/README.md

 I'm Lucas Novaes, software developer, coffee enthusiast and I enjoy learning about new technologies.
 The purpose of this profile is to maintain and save codes from personal projects and who knows how to contribute to an open-source project.

 - 🔭 Currently I'm working at the Court of Auditors of the Municipalities of the State of Bahia on projects developed in Java and Vue.js with SQL Server.
-- 🌱 Currently I'm studying about front-end libraries and frameworks (JS/TS).
+- 🌱 Currently I'm studying about front-end libraries and frameworks (JS/TS) and Spring Boot.

 ----------------------